thumbsup/thumbsup/README.md

-  --include-photos      Include photos in the gallery  [boolean] [default: true] --include-videos      Include videos in the gallery  [boolean] [default: true] --include-raw-photos  Include raw photos in the gallery  [boolean] [default: false]
+  --include-photos      Include photos in the gallery  [boolean] [default: true] --include-videos      Include videos in the gallery  [boolean] [default: true] --include-raw-photos  Include raw photos in the gallery  [boolean] [default: false] --include             Glob pattern of files to include  [array] --exclude             Glob pattern of files to exclude  [array]

 Output options:
   --thumb-size            Pixel size of the square thumbnails  [number] [default: 120]